READER: Retrieval-Assisted Drafter for Efficient LLM Inference: Method

-As mentioned earlier, further increasing the depth of the decoding tree slows down inference, as it requires additional draft model calls and can also slow down the base model's forward pass for larger batch sizes (see Section~\ref{subsec:upperbound}).
-In contrast to EAGLE, some methods, such as Medusa, generate the draft tree in parallel.
-Thus, generating an additional decoding tree layer does not require an additional call.
-However, the parallel nature of speculation can lead to a drop in acceptance length, as it becomes harder to establish dependencies between draft tokens.

-Our method relies on supporting generation with statistical search.
-Therefore, the more repetitions exist in the response, the faster the inference will be.
-It is worth noting that we are particularly interested in very large repetitions, since small repetitions are easily handled by the draft model, as demonstrated in the previous subsection.
-We show that this property can be found in both human-written and model-generated natural text.
-Additionally, we analyze code generation, as this is currently one of the most important applications of LLMs.
+READER's draft tree also includes \emph{search-based} tokens.
+Because these tokens exploit repetitions in the target text, more repetition leads to faster inference.
+We are particularly interested in \emph{long} repetitions: short repeats are typically captured by the draft model (as shown above), whereas long repeats are where search contributes most.
+This phenomenon appears in both human-written and model-generated natural text, and it is especially relevant for code generation—one of the most important LLM applications.

-To estimate the impact of self-repetitions on inference acceleration, we calculate the following metric.
-Given a text sample, which consists of a tokenized array input and a pre-generated response, we apply the following algorithm: \begin{enumerate}[topsep=1pt, itemsep=1pt, parsep=0pt] \item Place a pointer at the beginning of the response. \item Identify the largest sub-array starting at the pointer that can be found either in the input or in the prefix of the response before the pointer. \item If the continuation length is zero, move the pointer by one position.
-Otherwise, move the pointer by the length of the identified continuation. \end{enumerate}
+To quantify how repetitions accelerate inference, we define the following metric.
+Given a tokenized input (prompt) and a pre-generated response, apply: \begin{enumerate} \item Place a pointer at the start of the response. \item Find the longest substring beginning at the pointer that also appears in the input or in the already-processed prefix of the response. \item If no continuation is found (length zero), advance the pointer by one token; otherwise, advance it by the continuation length. \end{enumerate}

-The resulting metric value is the number of tokens in the response divided by the number of pointer increments.
-It is worth noting that this metric is equivalent to the average acceptance length of speculative decoding with an infinite decoding tree that includes all previously seen history.
-During inference, we can also incorporate a large datastore containing tokens from other prompts, which can help accelerate the generation of common phrases.
+The metric equals the total number of response tokens divided by the number of pointer advances.
+This value matches the average acceptance length of speculative decoding with an \emph{infinite} decoding tree that indexes all previously seen history.
+In practice, inference can further benefit from a large external datastore of tokens drawn from other prompts, which speeds up common phrases.

-In Table~\ref{tbl:self-repetition}, we present the described metric for several datasets that contain generated answers for tasks such as coding, chain-of-thought \cite{xu2024magpie}, and RAG \cite{kamalloo2023hagridhumanllmcollaborativedataset}.
-These metrics show that for specific tasks, such as reasoning or RAG, our method can significantly accelerate existing speculative decoding methods due to the high number of repetitions in such texts.
+\Cref{tbl:self-repetition} reports this metric on several datasets with generated answers—coding, chain-of-thought \citep{xu2024magpie}, and RAG \citep{kamalloo2023hagridhumanllmcollaborativedataset}.
+The results indicate that for tasks such as reasoning and RAG, where repetitions are frequent, our approach can substantially accelerate existing speculative decoding methods.

-\section{READER}
+\subsection{READER}